98 Degrees and Rising

 98 Degrees and Rising is the second album released by American boy band 98 Degrees.
-Released by Motown on October 20, 1998, it features the Billboard Hot 100 Top 5 singles "Because of You" (#3) and "The Hardest Thing" (#5), cover versions of Mark Wills' "I Do (Cherish You)" and Michael Jackson's "She's Out of My Life", the duet "True to Your Heart" with label mate Stevie Wonder, which was featured on the soundtrack of the 1998 Disney film Mulan, and the song "Fly with Me", which was featured on the soundtrack album for the 1999 film Pokémon: The First Movie (although it does not appear in the film itself).
+Released by Motown on October 20, 1998, it features the Billboard Hot 100 top-five singles "Because of You" (No. 3) and "The Hardest Thing" (No. 5), cover versions of Mark Wills' "I Do (Cherish You)" and Michael Jackson's "She's Out of My Life", the duet "True to Your Heart" with label mate Stevie Wonder from the soundtrack of the 1998 Disney film Mulan, and the song "Fly with Me", which was featured on the soundtrack album for the 1999 film Pokémon: The First Movie (although it does not appear in the film itself).

-The album has sold over four million copies in the United States alone, becoming the band's best-selling album.
+The album has sold over four million copies in the United States alone, including 3.6 million as of 2012, becoming the band's best-selling album.
 This was also the band's last album on Motown (not counting the Japanese release of This Christmas) before they left for Motown's parent company, Universal Records.